nipy/nipy/doc/glossary.rst

       algorithms, 2D graphics, and documentation.
 There are several large neuroscience software projects wtitten in matlab, including :term:`SPM software`, and :term:`EEGlab`.

+   PCA
+      Principal component analysis is a multivariate technique to determine orthogonal components across multiple sources (or sensors).
+See :term:`ICA` and the `wikipedia PCA` page.

+   PET
+      Positron emission tomography is a nethod of detecting the spatial distributions of certain radiolabeled compounds - usually in the brain.
+PET was the first mainstream technique used for detection regional changes in blood-flow as an index of which brain areas were active when the subject is doing various tasks, or at rest.
+These studies used radiolabeled water to mark blood flow.
+This use has been almost completely replaced by the less invasive :term:`BOLD` :term:`FMRI` technique.
+See the `wikipedia PET`_ entry.

    SPM
       SPM (statistical parametric mapping) refers either to the